Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Analysis and results

 A closer inspection of the velocity slices reveals that there appears to be an overall velocity shear.
-The bluer $v<0$\,km\,s$^{-1}$ slices show predominantly emission towards the east, while the redder $v>0$\,km\,s$^{-1}$ slices are dominated by emission from the west.
-This velocity shear will become more clear in our moment based analysis of the Ly$\alpha$ line profiles in Sect.~\ref{sec:spectr-morph-lyalpha} below.
+The bluer $v<0$\,km\,s$^{-1}$ slices show predominantly emission towards the west, while the redder $v>0$\,km\,s$^{-1}$ slices are dominated by emission from the east.
+This structure of the velocity shear becomes more clear in our moment based analysis of the Ly$\alpha$ line profiles (Sect.~\ref{sec:spectr-morph-lyalpha}).